MichaelAOlson/michaelaolson.github.io/index.md

 An interesting space for the open minded

-Programming languages, software architecture, team dynamics, and leadership
+programming languages, software architecture, team dynamics, and leadership

-among other things
+among other things.